 Victorian houses can be found all over Tompkins County but they are concentrated in the City of Ithaca and in villages.
 Ithaca itself has far fewer grand Victorians than its sister cities of Cortland and Auburn; many East Hill Victorians were lost to Cornell’s expansion, and others were divided up and rented to students.

 Two examples of local Victorian houses are pictured here, both showing an asymmetrical plan, extensive use of standardized lumber, abundant trim, and porches.
 The second example is a specific subtype, Queen Anne, that is often distinguished by towers, a variety of claddings, stained glass windows, and wraparound porches.
-Queen Anne was the last Tudor monarch (1702-1714) and I have no idea why the style was named after her.
+Queen Anne was the last Stuart monarch (1702-1714) and I have no idea why the style was named after her.